GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/1_overview.typ

 The core of the platform resides in the #rir-lib.
 The latter performs the actual computation of the several required #acr("RIR") filters.
 However, those libraries work at a low level and only account for a given static scene involving different unrelated microphones and sources.
-Also, not all options handle acoustic signals and some only provide the #acr("RIR") filter.
+Also, not all options handle acoustic signals.
+Some only provide the #acr("RIR") filter.

 #let room = text(fill: rgb("23445D"))[_room_]
 Thus, the #room component offers a higher abstraction for the static acoustic simulation.